jillesvangurp/presentation-test-performance/slides.md

 ## Limitations

-- Not everyone has a fast laptop - been there done that.
-It sucks.
+- 💻 Not everyone has a fast laptop — been there done that.
+It sucks 😭
-- **CI** on the cheap means dealing with slooooow vms.
-Once our build it 20+ minutes is when I used my own vm.
+- 🐢 **CI** on the cheap means dealing with slooooow VMs.
+Once our build took 20+ minutes ⏳ before I used my own VM 🧠
-- Randomization can also mean **hard to reproduce failures**
+- 🎲 Randomization can also mean **hard to reproduce failures** 💥
-- **Legacy** tests can be a blocker
+- 🧱 **Legacy** tests can be a blocker
-- Test order, number of CPUs, etc. can make seemingly stable tests **flaky** suddenly
+- 🎢 Test order, number of CPUs, etc. can make seemingly stable tests **flaky** suddenly
-- Junit caps number of threads :-( to number of CPU cores
+- 🧮 JUnit caps number of threads to number of CPU cores
-- You need to **keep some CPU available** for your DB, Elasticsearch, and API server
+- 🧩 You need to **keep some CPU available** for your DB, Elasticsearch, and API server ⚙️

 ---